-As discussed earlier, kinematics is the study of motion without regard for the forces that cause the motion.
+As discussed earlier, kinematics is the study of motion without regard for the forces or torque.
 A mechanism can be driven by a motion driver for a kinematic analysis, where the position, velocity, and acceleration of each link of the mechanism can be analyzed at any given time.
 Figure 1-14 shows a servomotor drives a mechanism at a constant angular velocity.